Krylov Complexity in Supersymmetric Large-$N$ Quantum Mechanics: The Veneziano--Wosiek model

 In the $F=0$ sector, we have the trivial vacuum $|0\rangle \equiv |0; 0\rangle$ with zero energy.
 There exists a second zero-energy state given by \be \la{3.20} \ket{0}' = \sum_{n=1}^{\infty}(-1/\sql)^{n}\frac{1}{\sqrt n}\ket{0; n}. \ee This state is not normalizable for $\l\le 1$ and is absent from the spectrum in that case.

-The massive states are paired between the $F=0$ and $F=1$ sector as can be verified numerically by truncating the Hilbert space at a sufficiently large cut-off in the maximum number of bosonic excitations, see Fig.~\ref{fig:VW-spectrum}.
+The massive states are paired between the $F=0$ and $F=1$ sectors as can be verified numerically by truncating the Hilbert space at a sufficiently large cut-off in the maximum number of bosonic excitations, see Fig.~\ref{fig:VW-spectrum}.